 Executive directors are remunerated as employees only and not as directors of the Group.
-The employee remuneration framework explained above for fixed remuneration, short and long term incentives applies to executive directors as well.
-KPIs are agreed with the Committee and the board at the beginning of each year.
-Performance against these KPIs is assessed by the Committee.
-The Committee determines the salary increase, cash bonus and any share option allocation.
+The employee remuneration framework explained above for fixed remuneration and short- and long-term incentives applies to executive directors as well.
+KPIs are agreed on with the Committee and the Board at the beginning of each year.
+Performance against these KPIs is assessed by the Committee, which determines the salary increase, cash bonus and any share option allocations.